smorrrs/KQ-IV-Resources/kq_iv_full_game_map_explanation.md

 The main section is 5 screens tall, and will wrap around if you continue up or down.

 # Special Screen Transitions
 Special loading zones are indicated with colored bars.
-Hitting a bar will move you to a corresponding bar of the same color on the adjacent screen.
+Hitting a bar will move you to the corresponding bar of the same color on the adjacent screen.
 Rosella's position will be maintained as close as possible, unless there is a black dot in which case that dot is where she'll appear.

 Some transitions are only one way.
 These are indicated by a black dot inside a larger colored dot.